© Fotos & Words by Steve Drury

 So why an in-depth site on Party Day?
 Well in 1999 I believed that it was about time that Party Day took up their rightful place as one of Yorkshire's lost jewels of music scene.
 After being listed in the Corporate Bible, MUSIC WEEK in 1988, they promptly disappeared from trace.

 They resurfaced briefly in Mick Mercer's Gothic Rock book, but since then, most of the ultimate listings have overlooked Party Day.
 (Although this is beginning to change!).

-Party Day (the original site) moved on to the web in 1999.
+Party Day (the original site) was squatting on the web in 1999.
 This is mainly thanks to the keenness of curious fans, and myself.
 Strobelight Records found this first site and from there, the band agreed to them releasing ‘Atoms’.
-Now as the web gets bigger, Party Day get noticed and have had numerous airplay all over the world - you only have to look at the playlist and auction pages to see that.
-This has led to the Limited Edition Collection ‘SORTED!’
-Now available to order from Optic Nerve Recordings (officially released, June 2021).
+Now as the web gets bigger, Party Day gets noticed and have had numerous airplays all over the world - you only have to look at the radio and club playlists and auction pages to see that.

-The following is a selection of sites that either mention, provide further information and/or have the odd music file from Party Day:
+The following is a selection of sites that either mentioned, provided further information and/or have the odd music file from Party Day:

 Party Day was a band with potential . . . and with a bit of time and luck, things might have been different.
 Flawed Genius?
 Now it’s time for you to decide.

-Although they never quite set London alight, the passion and murmurings were there (a Marquee date was in the offing).
+Although they never quite set London alight, the passion and murmurings were there (a Marquee date was in the offing, a Peel session just around the corner).
 What was needed was time, which was sadly in short supply.
 Such a shame for such a great band to be ignored.